Pre-visit information

 Check-in

 After checking in, student staff will escort students to their room before giving them time to move in and unpack.
+Light snacks and beverages will be provided in the Nemerov House lobby during move-in.

-Academy Orientation
+Academy orientation

 All students attending the WashU Rural Scholars Academy and at least one parent, guardian, and/or champion (i.e. school counselors, relatives, etc.) are required to attend Academy Orientation.
 The Academy Orientation will include important information related to student and community expectations, emergency preparedness, final day and move-out logistics, and more.
 There are three options for attending Academy Orientation.